ljtpetersen/uninit_buffers/README.md

 by using the `SliceExt` trait, which is implemented on all `MaybeUninit` slices.

 ## Usage
-This crate is on [crates.io](https://crates.io/crates/uninit_buffers) and can beused by executing `cargo add uninit_buffers` or by adding the following to the dependencies in your `Cargo.toml` file.
+This crate is on [crates.io](https://crates.io/crates/uninit_buffers) and can be used by executing `cargo add uninit_buffers` or by adding the following to the dependencies in your `Cargo.toml` file.